samhita-l/rehs2024/README.md

 This project has several features.
 User input is made possible by the argparse module, which creates a command-line interface in your local terminal.
 Start each query with `python parse_data.py`.
 We suggest viewing the project through Visual Studio Code.

 ## Running it directly
-If you run the file directly, the code will parse all the data from every module usage log and output neatly into a simple dataframe.
+If you run the file directly, the code will parse all the data from every module usage log and output it into a neat dataframe.
 From left to right, the headings are:
   - Module
   - Version
   - Hash